 Alexis was a consulting producer on and appeared in Doris Kearns Goodwin's Washington series the History Channel.
 She can often be seen discussing presidential history MSNBC, as well as CNN and many others.
 She hosted "No Man's Land" and co-hosted "Presidents Are People, Too!"
 Alexis curated the ACLU'S 100 exhibition and was the assistant curator of the New York Public Library's centennial exhibition in Bryant Park.

 In 2016 and 2017, Alexis' work was included in The Best American Essays (she lived a feminist Walden in California in Pacific Standard) and The Best American Travel Essays (the New Republic sent her on a seven day, multi-state wagon ride to reenact the Gold Rush), and in 2013, her essay on how marriage helps male professors get ahead was one of the Atlantic's Great Debates of the Year.
 She has contributed to the New Yorker, the New York Times' opinion section, the New York Times Magazine, the New Republic, the Paris Review, Glamour, and many others.
 She is active on the lecture circuit, and has appeared at universities and institutions like West Point, Georgetown, the New York Historical Society, Mount Vernon, and the National Constitution Center.

 While in grad school, Alexis was a project based oral historian at the Brooklyn Historical Society, and after graduating, she was a Research Curator in the Exhibitions Department at the New York Public Library in Bryant Park.

-Alexis much prefers her native California, but lives in New York.
+Alexis lives in Brooklyn, New York.